jpalvarezl/eth-wrapper/README.md

 ## Caveats

-No loading state, no error handling
+no error handling, No loading state, UI is ugly (issues will be handled in that order of prio)